HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### Roadmap

-- Update the large configuration setups to include 10 times the content (pages, pages and portlets, and DAM assets) and test with 30,000 concurrent user load. we will provide the detailed guidance in this document with results.
+A future update to this sizing guidance will include large configuration setups that incorporates 10 times the WCM content, DAM assets, and DX pages and portlets, and test them with 30,000 concurrent user loads.
+A detailed guidance will be provided in this document along with the results.

 ???+ info "Related information"
     - [DX Performance Tuning Guide](../traditional_deployments.md)